 One recent honors student is currently pursuing a Ph.D. in Literature at UC San Diego; another is pursuing a History Ph.D. at UNC Chapel Hill.
-Another recent alumna is currently working for the Teach for America program in Hawai'i.
+Another recent alumna worked for the Teach for America program in Hawai'i and is now pursuing a law degree.
 As an interdisciplinary major, American Studies offers a high degree of flexibility and provides a broad and attractive range of skills.

 Emily Zia '10

 I am currently a 2L at the University of California Berkeley School of Law, where I am studying a wide range of subjects from corporate law to critical race theory to poverty law.
 Prior to going to law school, I spent two years as a special education teacher and corps member with Teach For America in Hawaii, followed by a year as the project coordinator of a former Japanese American internment camp at the Japanese Cultural Center of Hawai'i.
 This summer, I will be interning at Goodwin Procter in San Francisco.